Creating a Clinical "Home" for Families Facing Complex Epilepsy

 “These families face very time-intensive care,” Dr. Pasupuleti says.
 “We wanted to create a place where we can help them understand their children’s diagnoses then coordinate care and monitor development.
 It also gives families someone that they know they can call when problems come up.”

-Recently, Dr. Pasupuleti began treating a 2-year-old with complex epilepsy whose mother had been navigating care on her own.
+In 2019, Dr. Pasupuleti treated a 2-year-old with complex epilepsy whose mother had been navigating care on her own.
 “Once she started coming to the clinic, we could control her seizures and track her developmental milestones,” Dr. Pasupuleti says.
-“After two months she’s gained more skills than she did in the prior 18 months.
-To see the child alert and the mother smiling reminds me why I became a pediatrician.”
+“After two months she gained more skills than she did in the prior 18 months.
+To see the child alert and the mother smiling reminded me why I became a pediatrician.”